China calls on U.S.' Kerry to respect China's core interests

-BEIJING (Reuters) - The United States needs to respect China’s core interests, including stopping weapons sales to Taiwan and ending military patrols close to islets controlled by China in the South China Sea, the country’s foreign minister told his U.S. counterpart.
+BEIJING, Dec 21 (Reuters) - The United States needs to respect China’s core interests, including stopping selling weapons to Taiwan and ending military patrols close to islets controlled by China in the South China Sea, the country’s foreign minister told his U.S. counterpart.

 In a telephone call with U.S. Secretary of State John Kerry, Chinese Foreign Minister Wang Yi said the world is becoming a more challenging place, according to a Chinese Foreign Ministry statement released on Monday.